 DOE Schools

-We have contracts with NYC DOE schools and we provide Occupational Therapy services to the children as mandated on IEP in the school setting.
+We have contracts with NYC DOE schools and we provide Occupational Therapy services to the children at school and home as mandated on IEP.

 School Consult